-(1) Students apply their understanding of fractions and fraction models to represent the addition and subtraction of fractions with unlike denominators as equivalent calculations with like denominators.
-They develop fluency in calculating sums and differences of fractions, and make reasonable estimates of them.
-Students also use the meaning of fractions, of multiplication and division, and the relationship between multiplication and division to understand and explain why the procedures for multiplying and dividing fractions make sense.
-(Note: this is limited to the case of dividing unit fractions by whole numbers and whole numbers by unit fractions.)
+(1) Students will apply their understanding of fractions and fraction models to represent the addition and subtraction of fractions with unlike denominators as equivalent calculations with like denominators.
+They will develop fluency in calculating sums and differences of fractions, and make reasonable estimates of them.
+Students will also use the meaning of fractions, of multiplication and division, and the relationship between multiplication and division to understand and explain why the procedures for multiplying and dividing fractions make sense.
+(Note: This is limited to the case of dividing unit fractions by whole numbers and whole numbers by unit fractions.)

 Core Standards of the Course

 Generate two numerical patterns using two given rules.
 Identify apparent relationships between corresponding terms.
 Form ordered pairs consisting of corresponding terms from the two patterns, and graph the ordered pairs on a coordinate plane.
-For example, given the rule "Add 3" and the starting number 0, and given the rule "Add 6" and the starting number 0, generate terms in the resulting sequences, and observe that the terms in one sequence are twice the corresponding terms in the other sequence.
+For example, given the rule "add 3" and the starting number 0, and given the rule "add 6" and the starting number 0, generate terms in the resulting sequences, and observe that the terms in one sequence are twice the corresponding terms in the other sequence.
 Explain informally why this is so.

 Explain patterns in the number of zeros of the product when multiplying a number by powers of 10, and explain patterns in the placement of the decimal point when a decimal is multiplied or divided by a power of 10.
 Use whole-number exponents to denote powers of 10.

-- Read and write decimals to thousandths using base-ten numerals, number names, and expanded form, e.g., 347.392 = 3 × 100 + 4 × 10 + 7 × 1 + 3 × (1/10) + 9 × (1/100) + 2 × (1/1000).
+- Read and write decimals to thousandths using base-ten numerals, number names, and expanded form.
+For example, 347.392 = 3 x 100 + 4 x 10 + 7 x 1 + 3 x (1/10) + 9 x (1/100) + 2 x (1/1000).

 - Compare two decimals to thousandths based on meanings of the digits in each place, using >, =, and < symbols to record the results of comparisons.

 Add and subtract fractions with unlike denominators (including mixed numbers) by replacing given fractions with equivalent fractions in such a way as to produce an equivalent sum or difference of fractions with like denominators.
 For example, 2/3 + 5/4 = 8/12 + 15/12 = 23/12.
 (In general, a/b + c/d = (ad + bc)/bd.)

-- Interpret the product (a/b) × q as a parts of a partition of q into b equal parts; equivalently, as the result of a sequence of operations a × q ÷ b.
-For example, use a visual fraction model to show (2/3) × 4 = 8/3, and create a story context for this equation.
-Do the same with (2/3) × (4/5) = 8/15.
-(In general, (a/b) × (c/d) = ac/bd.)
+- Interpret the product (a/b) x q as a parts of a partition of q into b equal parts; equivalently, as the result of a sequence of operations a x q ÷ b using a visual fraction model.
+For example, use a fraction model to show (2/3) x 4 = 8/3, and create a story context for this equation.
+Do the same with (2/3) x (4/5) = 8/15.
+(In general, (a/b) x (c/d) = ac/bd.)

 - Find the area of a rectangle with fractional side lengths by tiling it with unit squares of the appropriate unit fraction side lengths, and show that the area is the same as would be found by multiplying the side lengths.
 Multiply fractional side lengths to find areas of rectangles, and represent fraction products as rectangular areas.

 - Interpret division of a unit fraction by a non-zero whole number, and compute such quotients.
 For example, create a story context for (1/3) ÷ 4, and use a visual fraction model to show the quotient.
-Use the relationship between multiplication and division to explain that (1/3) ÷ 4 = 1/12 because (1/12) × 4 = 1/3.
+Use the relationship between multiplication and division to explain that (1/3) ÷ 4 = 1/12 because (1/12) x 4 = 1/3.

 - Interpret division of a whole number by a unit fraction, and compute such quotients.
 For example, create a story context for 4 ÷ (1/5), and use a visual fraction model to show the quotient.
-Use the relationship between multiplication and division to explain that 4 ÷ (1/5) = 20 because 20 × (1/5) = 4.
+Use the relationship between multiplication and division to explain that 4 ÷ (1/5) = 20 because 20 x (1/5) = 4.

 - A solid figure which can be packed without gaps or overlaps using n unit cubes is said to have a volume of n cubic units.

 - Find the volume of a right rectangular prism with whole-number side lengths by packing it with unit cubes, and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.
-Represent threefold whole-number products as volumes, e.g., to represent the associative property of multiplication.
+Represent threefold whole-number products as volumes, for example, to represent the associative property of multiplication.

 - Recognize volume as additive.
-Find volumes of solid figures composed of two non-overlapping right rectangular prisms by adding the volumes of the non-overlapping parts, applying this technique to solve real world problems.
+Find volumes of solid figures composed of two nonoverlapping right rectangular prisms by adding the volumes of the non-overlapping parts, applying this technique to solve real-world problems.

-1. Use a pair of perpendicular number lines, called axes, to define a coordinate system, with the intersection of the lines (the origin) arranged to coincide with the 0 on each line and a given point in the plane located by using an ordered pair of numbers, called its coordinates.
+- Use a pair of perpendicular number lines, called axes, to define a coordinate system, with the intersection of the lines (the origin) arranged to coincide with the zero on each line and a given point in the plane located by using an ordered pair of numbers, called its coordinates.

 Understand that attributes belonging to a category of two-dimensional figures also belong to all subcategories of that category.
-For example, all rectangles have four right angles and squares are rectangles, so all squares have four right angles.
+For example, all rectangles have four right angles and all squares are rectangles, so all squares have four right angles.

+http://www.uen.org - in partnership with Utah State Board of Education (USBE) and Utah System of Higher Education (USHE).
+Send questions or comments to USBE Specialists - Trish French or Molly Basham and see the Mathematics - Elementary website.
+For general questions about Utah's Core Standards contact the Director - Jennifer Throndsen.
 These materials have been produced by and for the teachers of the State of Utah.
 Copies of these materials may be freely reproduced for teacher and classroom use.
-When distributing these materials, credit should be given to Utah State Office of Education.
-These materials may not be published, in whole or part, or in any other format, without the written permission of the Utah State Office of Education, 250 East 500 South, PO Box 144200, Salt Lake City, Utah 84114-4200.
+When distributing these materials, credit should be given to Utah State Board of Education.
+These materials may not be published, in whole or part, or in any other format, without the written permission of the Utah State Board of Education, 250 East 500 South, PO Box 144200, Salt Lake City, Utah 84114-4200.